We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 Speech and Language Therapy UK Entry Requirements

-Most universities require applicants to have achieved certain academic qualifications, such as A-levels or equivalent, with specific grades in relevant subjects.
-For example, some universities require applicants to have A-levels in Biology, Psychology or a Science subject and may require specific grades such as ABB or AAA.
+Most universities require applicants to have achieved specific academic qualifications, such as A-levels or equivalent, with specific grades in relevant subjects.
+For example, some universities require applicants to have A-levels in Biology, Psychology or Science and may require specific grades such as ABB or AAA.

 Many universities require applicants to have relevant work experience, such as volunteering or shadowing in a speech and language therapy setting.
 This can demonstrate a commitment to the profession and a willingness to work with people with communication difficulties.